-ED 124: Multicultural Practices: for Early Childhood Education
+ED 124: Culturally Responsive Practices in Early Childhood Education

 Develops awareness of how personal experiences, belief systems, and values impact work with children and families.
 Examines the impact of cultural, linguistic, and class identities and histories on inter-relationships in diverse populations.
 Applies techniques for incorporating other peoples histories, values and belief systems into child-and-family-centered practices.